se-edu/learningresources/contents/testing/security-testing.md

 ## Why Have Security Testing?

 Security testing ensures that a system is secure.
 Since security requirements differ depending on the goals of the project, it is often hard to define the concept of what it means to be secure.
-One definition is as follows[^3]: <box type="definition">Security means that authorized access is granted to protected data and unauthorized access is restricted.</box> This definition encompasses two major aspects; first is the protection of data and the second is access to that data.
+One definition is as follows[^3]:

+<box type="definition">Security means that authorized access is granted to protected data and unauthorized access is restricted.</box>

+This definition encompasses two major aspects; first is the protection of data and the second is access to that data.
 Whether the system is desktop or web-based, we will loosely define security as revolving around the two aforementioned aspects.

 Due to the logical limitations of security testing however, passing security testing is not an indication that no flaws exist or that the system adequately satisfies the security requirements[^4].
 Why have security testing then?
-In brief, a system would be more secure with security testing than without.
+In brief, unauthorised access to data is a very expensive problem[^5] and since a system would be more secure with security testing than without, an effort should be made to have security testing.

 <box type="warning">There is more to the concept of security than the working definition used here.</box>

 ## Security Testing in Action

-The consensus is that it is much more costly to include security testing after software implementation or deployment[^5].
-It is necessary then to involve security testing in all phases of a Software Development Life Cycle [(SDLC)](https://se-education.org/se-book/processModels/).
-A conceptual example of such an involvement is as follows (taken from [Guru99.com](https://www.guru99.com/what-is-security-testing.html#3)):
+Security testing can be integrated into every stage of the Software Development Life Cycle [(SDLC)](https://se-education.org/se-book/processModels/).
+A conceptual example of such an integration is as follows[^6]:

 <center>
 <pic src="security-testing/Sec-Test-Fig-1.png" width="800" alt="Example">